mariajiwuaku/my-site/README.md

 # my-site
-My testing resume for the course
+My testing resume for the course.
+My resume.